SREMastery/SRE_Mastery/docs/Azure Kubernetes Service/Getting Started.md

 ---
-title: Azure Kubernetes Services
+title: Getting Started with AKS (Azure Kubernetes Services)
 ---

 # Azure Kubernetes Services

-Welcome to the comprehensive Kubernetes 101 guide!
+Welcome to the comprehensive Kubernetes guide!
 This series will take you from the basics of Kubernetes to advanced concepts, with a focus on Azure Kubernetes Service (AKS).

 ## Table of Contents